 We select our teas based on taste and quality.
 If we can find an organic tea that matches our quality standards, then we will use that tea.
 To maintain these standards, we have to source teas from various growers.
 Sometimes the teas may be organic, sometimes not.

 Are teapigs teas Fairtrade?

 The best quality teas aren't necessarily Fairtrade.
 We pay a premium price for our teas, sourced from quality estates which have a sustainable business model.
-In addition we are working towards achieving 100% Rainforest Alliaince accreditation for english breakfast (everyday brew), and we have our own ethical scheme of which we are very proud.
+In addition we are working towards achieving 100% Rainforest Alliaince accreditation for english breakfast, and we have our own ethical scheme of which we are very proud.

 Are your tea temples compostable?

 Yes.
 All our tea temples are made from a material derived from cornstarch.